-Dr. Williamson is a Somatic Movement Dance Educator & Therapist, author and researcher in the cultural politics of embodiment and dance as a healing modality.
-She holds a PhD in Somatic Movement Dance Education and Therapy with a focus on health, philosophy, and embodied spirituality.
-She is a registered Somatic Movement Educator and Therapist and one of the historical pioneers of this profession (please see map on historical information page).
-Her interest lies in supporting people re-patterning stress and actively participating in their embodied health.
+Dr. Williamson is a Somatic Movement Dance Educator & Therapist, author and researcher in the cultural politics of embodied health, and dance as a healing modality.
+She holds a PhD in Somatic Movement Dance Education and Therapy with a focus on philosophy and embodied health.
+She is a registered Somatic Movement Educator and Therapist and one of the historical figures of this profession, documented in history as a leading pioneer (please see map on historical information page).
+Her interest lies in supporting people re-patterning stress through actively participating in their health, understanding their own nervous system and the fluid exchange in the body systems.
 Along with many of her colleagues, she has been working at the forefront of integrating somatic awareness into the broader domain of dance studies and movement health.
 She is editor of the anthology, “Dance, Somatics and Spiritualities: Contemporary Sacred Narratives” and the international research journal, "Dance, Movement and Spiritualities" (with Intellect Publishers UK/USA).
-Her forthcoming co-edited book is: "Spiritual Herstories: Call of the Soul in Dance Research".
+Her new book is: "Spiritual Herstories: Call of the Soul in Dance Research".
 Amanda has been a senior university lecturer in dance and movement studies for 22 years, and is currently a visiting Professor at Coventry University.
 She founded MA Dance & Somatic Well-being: Connections to the Living body in the UK and New York in partnership with ISMETA and Movingbody Resources in Manhattan.
 Amanda enjoys co-authoring research with colleagues world-wide, and is committed to multiple voice research.
+Below you can view some her publication & books.

 Amanda's most recent book chapter is 'Williamson, A. (2018), Falling in Love with Language, in S. Fraleigh (ed.), ‘Back to the Dance Itself: Phenomenologies of the body in performance’, Illinois: University of Illinois Press'.
 This book is edited by Sondra Fraleigh and illuminates how scholars apply a range of phenomenologies to explore questions of dance and the world; performing life and language; body and place; and self-knowing in performance.
 Some authors delve into theoretical perspectives, while others relate personal experiences and reflections that reveal fascinating insights arising from practice.
 Collectively, authors give particular consideration to the interactive lifeworld of making and doing that motivates performance.
 Their texts and photographs study body and the environing world through points of convergence, as correlates in elemental and constant interchange modeled vividly in dance.
 Selected essays on eco-phenomenology and feminism extend this view to the importance of connections with, and caring for, all life.
 Contributors: Karen Barbour, Christine Bellerose, Robert Bingham, Kara Bond, Hillel Braude, Sondra Fraleigh, Kimerer LaMothe, Joanna McNamara, Vida Midgelow, Ami Shulman, and Amanda Williamson.